kubernetes-sigs/gateway-api/geps/gep-2162/index.md

 #### Reporting Mesh features

-As Mesh doesn't have functionality (yet) to populate SupportedFeatures in the Status, its features can be tested for compliance by using Conformance Profiles, or manually, providing features for test using `--supported-features` flag.
+As Mesh doesn't have a good place (yet) to populate SupportedFeatures, its features can be tested for compliance by using Conformance Profiles, or manually, providing features for test using `--supported-features` flag.
 Conformance suite will determine if the implementation doesn't support GatewayClass and validate that report is run for the Mesh features and NOT block